-Laxalt served as a Special Assistant U.S. Attorney and as an Assistant Professor of Law in the Leadership, Ethics, and the Law Department at the U.S. Naval Academy.
+Adam served as a Special Assistant U.S. Attorney and as an Assistant Professor of Law in the Leadership, Ethics, and the Law Department at the U.S. Naval Academy.
 He also served as a Special Advisor to the Undersecretary of State for Arms Control and International Security, John R. Bolton.
 Throughout his time in military and government service, he has worked to put Americans’ security first.

-As Attorney General, Laxalt has taken a bold, results-driven approach to serving the people of Nevada and keeping our communities safe.
-He began hosting the state’s first-ever Law Enforcement Summit, which is held twice a year and brings officials from Nevada’s 17 counties together to determine how local law enforcement can more effectively address emerging criminal trends.
+As Attorney General, Adam has taken a bold, results-driven approach to serving the people of Nevada, protecting our most vulnerable citizens, and keeping our communities safe.
+He launched the state’s first-ever bi-annual Law Enforcement Summit, which is held twice a year and brings officials from Nevada’s 17 counties together to determine how local law enforcement can more effectively address emerging criminal trends.

 For All Nevadans